Husayn-Esmail/Python-Web-Scrape-API/README.md

 This API is written in python and has been written by Husayn Esmail.

 The due date for this project is May 11, 2022.

+To start the virtual environment: source pyapi/bin/activate

+To leave the virtual environment: deactivate